JBTAdmin/_s/readme.txt

 = Does this theme support any plugins? =

-aaurora includes support for WooCommerce and for Infinite Scroll in Jetpack.
+gautam includes support for WooCommerce and for Infinite Scroll in Jetpack.

 == Changelog ==